simeononsecurity/simeononsecurity.ch/content/github/System-Wide-Windows-Ad-Blocker/index.md

 ---
-title: 'Block Ads and Trackers System Wide on Windows 10'
+title: "Block Ads, Trackers, and Telemetry on Windows 10 with the System Wide Ad Blocker Script"
 date: 2021-04-02
 toc: true
 draft: false
-description: "This script blocks Telemetry related domains via the hosts file and related IPs via Windows Firewall."
+description: "This script provides an effective way to block telemetry-related domains and related IPs, increasing your privacy and security while browsing the internet.
+By utilizing the hosts file and Windows Firewall, this PowerShell script blocks ads and trackers system-wide on Windows 10.
+The script uses popular blocklists such as EasyList, Easy Privacy, NoCoin Filter List, AdGuard DNS filter, YoYo Lists, and Peter Lowe's ad/tracking/malware servers.
+Note that adding certain domains may cause issues with software such as iTunes or Skype, and entries related to Akamai have been reported to cause issues with Widevine DRM.
+The script can be easily executed by running the latest version.
+Get started with this powerful script today and enjoy a more secure and ad-free browsing experience."
-tags: ['PowerShell', 'PowerShell Script', 'Automation', 'Windows Firewall', 'Windows AD Blocking', 'Ad Block', 'Domain Lists', 'Block Windows Trackers', 'Block Trackers', 'Block Tracking and Ads System Wide']
+tags: ["PowerShell, PowerShell Script, Automation, Windows Firewall, Windows AD Blocking, Ad Block, Domain Lists, Block Windows Trackers, Block Trackers, Block Tracking and Ads System Wide"]
 ---

 ## Description: